 - One pot pasta!
-Just like my Bucatini Cacio e Pepe, pink sauce pasta is great for busy weeknights or easy meal prep.
+Just like my Bucatini Cacio e Pepe and chicken feta pasta, pink sauce pasta is great for busy weeknights or easy meal prep.

 - Comforting meatless meal.
 If you're looking for meatless meals that are filling and delicious enough to please the whole family, this pink sauce pasta is the ticket!
 Serve with my homemade garlic bread for the perfect addition!

 - Add veggies for a boost of nutrition!
 This pasta is delicious enough on it's own, but if you've got vegetables in the fridge that need using, add them in to make this pasta even more healthy and filling.

 A few notes about the ingredients: